urbanjost/M_intrinsics/md5/CONTINUATION.md

 !   & This&      ! first word
 !   & is&        ! second word
 !   & sentence&  ! third word
-!   & a'         ! forth word (a comment here is OK) !Because when continuing a string you cannot have a comment after the "&".
+!   & a'         ! fourth word (a comment here is OK) !Because when continuing a string you cannot have a comment after the "&".
 !
 !
 This is OK: